NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 errors, so that the cameras are consistent with each other and with triangulated points.

-To ensure the cameras and triangulated points do not drift, camera and ground constraints are set by default.
+To ensure the cameras and triangulated points do not drift, ground constraints are set by default.
 They are meant to be rather soft, to not prevent the reduction in reprojection errors.

 .. _ba_ground_constraints: